GoosiferIO/ZooBerry-Docs/docs/zt1/openzt/getting-started.md

 | optional    | Whether the dependency is required for this mod to function                                                                          | true                | No, defaults to false                 |
 | ordering    | Indicates whether the dependency should be loaded before or after the current mod, acceptable values are "Before" "After" and "None" | "Before"            | No, defaults to "None"                |

+### Defs
+Defs are where Mod definitions go, these are `.toml`` files organised however you want, in as many subfolders as you want.
+Types of definitions can be mixed within the same file, partitioned into seperate files, however you wish, OpenZT does not care.

+### Resources
+Similar to the `defs` folder, you may organise resources however you please, the filepath is taken from the `.toml` file in `defs` that is using the resource.
+There is also no restriction on how many `.toml` files in `defs` can reference a specific resource.